About Our Web Site

 Our current rabbi is Rabbi David Novitsky, who comes to us from the big city across the state, Philadelphia.
-Rabbi Novitsky now lives in Washington, PA, in our Rabbi's home that is next to the Beth Israel Synagogue.
-Rabbi Novitsky leads Shabbat and holiday services, teaches in our religious school, prepares youths for bar and bat mitzvah, and conducts adult learning classes.
+Rabbi Novitsky now lives in our Rabbi's home next to the Beth Israel Synagogue.
+Rabbi Novitsky leads Shabbat and holiday services, teaches in our religious school, prepares youths for Bar and Bat mitzvah, and conducts adult learning classes.

 Founded in 1891 (5652), Beth Israel was honored for its first 50 years with the spiritual services of Rabbi Jacob Goldfarb.
 He was followed by 11 rabbis including our current spiritual leader, Rabbi David Novitsky.

 The first 100 years of our history have been recounted in the book, "The House of Israel, A Home in Washington," for our centennial celebration.
 It was written by one of our members, Marilyn A. Posner, a prize-winning journalist.
 The book was designed by Maureen Stead, a prize-winning graphic artist.
 The volume is available in our library and for sale.
 It delineates not only the development of the congregation, but of the families that have been so important to the community.
 Among those who have grown up in Beth Israel are: Bud Yorkin, major television and film producer and Emmy Award-winner; David Cohen, child violin protege and mayor of Sarasota, Florida; and Dr. Alan Landay, noted AIDS researcher.